worachat-dev/Diabetes-ML-Prediction-dev/README.md

 The goal of this project is to predict the occurrence of diabetes in patients using a decision tree classifier.
 The dataset used contains various medical attributes such as glucose level, blood pressure, and age.
 The project involves data cleaning, visualization, model training, and evaluation.

-### Key Components

-- **Overview**: Brief introduction to the project.
-- **Features**: Lists the key functionalities of the notebook.
-- **Installation**: Instructions on how to set up the environment.
-- **Usage**: Steps to run the notebook.
-- **Visualizations**: Descriptions and example images of the visualizations (placeholders for where the actual images should be).
-- **Model Evaluation**: Sample outputs for model evaluation metrics.
-- **References**: Academic sources supporting the methods used.

-This README provides a detailed guide for users to understand, set up, and run your project while giving them insights into the visualizations and model evaluation methods used.
-Feel free to adjust the content or formatting to better fit your project.

 # Dataset

 Here's a comprehensive `README.md` file for your `Diabetes_Prediction_Decision_Tree.ipynb` project.
 This README covers the project overview, requirements, instructions for running the notebook, and references to academic publications that underpin the methods used.